 11. After following all the above steps, try the import again.
 During the import flow you will likely get a pop-up asking you to be redirected to qbo.intuit.com, and if you trust this site?
 Please click Yes to continue.

 12. Click OK, Got it.
-Intuit will email you when your data is done converting and you can log back into QBO.
+Look for an email from Intuit when your data is done converting and you can log back into QBO.

-13. Compare the Profit and Loss and Balance Sheet standard reports in QBO and in QuickBooks Enterprise to ensure that your data was transferred correctly.
+13. Compare the Profit and Loss and Balance Sheet standard reports for All Dates in QBO and in QuickBooks Enterprise to ensure that your data transferred correctly.

 Exporting from QBO to QBDT Premier or Pro